Vom Eisenwald GSD

 • What makes your program special?

-I prioritize stable nerves, clarity, and correct structure supported by proven, titled pedigrees and thoughtful COI management.
-My dogs are imported, health tested, and selected for what they are genetically.
-Raised in a structured, kid-filled home, my puppies develop confidence backed by sound, inherited temperament.
+We prioritize stable nerves, clarity, and correct structure, supported by proven, titled pedigrees and thoughtful COI management.
+Our dogs are imported, fully health tested, and selected with a strong focus on genetic integrity.
+Raised in a structured family environment with young children, our puppies develop confidence, resilience, and sound, inherited temperament.

 • What are the different breed coat types in your program?